davidhuertabeltran/rgba-color-change/README.md

-In order to run the website, you need to:
+You can watch the live version here: https://davidhuertabeltran.github.io/rgba-color-change/

+Or if you want, you can:

 1. clone the repository